LibrariesHacked/librarieshacked.github.io/_posts/2016-03-10-ip-data-rss-feed.md

 title: IP data - creating an RSS feed
 excerpt: Use Google apps scripts to make use of IP weekly list data
 categories:
   - Tutorial
 tags:
   - Intellectual Property
   - JavaScript
   - RSS
   - XML
-published: false
+published: true
 ---

 This is a post in preparation for an IP data hack event being held at Manchester Library on 12th March 2016.
 The event is being held in a Google Garage, this uses Google Apps Scripts to query the weekly published IP patents journal.